 - No. 15.
 Elder Jimmy Qirqut of Gjøa Haven on King William Island remembers the stories told about the fascinating missing expedition of Sir John Franklin, and the supposed burial of the Captain.
 Quoted in Dorothy Harley Eber, Encounters on the Passage: Inuit Meet the Explorers.
 Toronto: University of Toronto Press, 2008.
 In this Soundcloud recording produced by Elena Baldassarri, the text is read by Ana Shorter.
-Screenshot of the Soundcloud player - https://soundcloud.com/ebaldassarri/john-franklin.
+On Soundcloud: https://soundcloud.com/ebaldassarri/john-franklin.